Shah Jahan: Rebel prince

-Inheritance of food and water in the Mughal Empire was not determined through Coparcenary, but by princely sons competing to achieve military successes and consolidating their power at court.
+Inheritance in the Mughal Empire was not always determined through primogeniture, but also by princely sons competing to achieve military successes and consolidating their power at court.
 This often led to rebellions and wars of succession.
-As a result, a complex political climate surrounded the Mughal court in Khurram's formative years.
+As a result, a complex political climate surrounded the Mughal court in Shah Jahan's formative years.
 In 1611 his father married Nur Jahan, the widowed daughter of a Persian noble.
 She rapidly became an important member of Jahangir's court and, together with her brother Asaf Khan, wielded considerable influence.
-Arjumand was Asaf Khan's daughter and her marriage to Khurram consolidated Nur Jahan and Asaf Khan's positions in court.
+Arjumand was Asaf Khan's daughter, and her marriage to Khurram consolidated Nur Jahan and Asaf Khan's positions in court.

-Court intrigues, however, including Nur Jahan's decision to have her daughter from her first marriage wed Prince Khurram's youngest brother Shahzada Shahryar and her support for his claim to the throne led to much internal division.
+Court intrigues, however, including Nur Jahan's decision to have her daughter from her first marriage wed Prince Khurram's youngest brother Shahzada Shahryar, and her support for his claim to the throne led to much internal division.
 Prince Khurram resented the influence Nur Jahan held over his father and was angered at having to play second fiddle to her favourite Shahryar, his half-brother and her son-in-law.
 When the Persians besieged Kandahar, Nur Jahan was at the helm of the affairs.
-She ordered Prince Khurram to march for Kandahar, but he refused.
+She ordered Prince Khurram to march to Kandahar, but he refused.
 As a result of Prince Khurram's refusal to obey Nur Jahan's orders, Kandahar was lost to the Persians after a forty-five-day siege.
-Prince Khurram feared that in his absence Nur Jahan would attempt to poison his father against him and convince Jahangir to name Shahryar the heir in his place.
+Prince Khurram feared that in his absence, Nur Jahan would attempt to poison his father against him and convince Jahangir to name Shahryar the heir in his place.
 This fear brought Prince Khurram to rebel against his father rather than fight against the Persians.